shayanelhami/OAuthSamples/README.md

 Roadmap
 -------
 The plan is to add more samples for:
-- Google
 - Microsoft Azure Active Directory
+- Paypal (and do more than just login)